Queue (abstract data type)

-The operations of a queue make it a first-in-first-out (FIFO) data structure.
-In a FIFO data structure, the first element added to the queue will be the first one to be removed.
+The operations of a queue make it a first-in-first-out (FIFO) data structure as the first element added to the queue is the first one removed.
 This is equivalent to the requirement that once a new element is added, all elements that were added before have to be removed before the new element can be removed.
 A queue is an example of a linear data structure, or more abstractly a sequential collection.

 Queues are common in computer programs, where they are implemented as data structures coupled with access routines, as an abstract data structure or in object-oriented languages as classes.
-Common implementations are circular buffers and linked lists.
+A queue may be implemented as circular buffers and linked lists, or by using both the stack pointer and the base pointer.

 Queues provide services in computer science, transport, and operations research where various entities such as data, objects, persons, or events are stored and held to be processed later.
 In these contexts, the queue performs the function of a buffer.

 Another usage of queues is in the implementation of breadth-first search.